Meal Assistance Programs

 - High: Bryan Station, Frederick Douglass, and Tates Creek

-- Other programs: Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Audrey Grevious Center (formerly Lexington Day Treatment), Martin Luther King Jr. Academy, The Learning Center, and The Stables
+- Other programs: Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Audrey Grevious Center (formerly Lexington Day Treatment), Martin Luther King Jr. Academy, Success Academy, The Learning Center, and The Stables

 Families in these qualifying schools no longer need to complete a free or reduced-price meal application; however, FCPS does ask them to complete an Educational Benefits Form (EBF) to provide the school district with information for other income-based funding and grants.
 Families must turn in a new EBF each school year.